Udaipur: Topography

 Udaipur with its lakes lies on the south slope of the Aravalli Range in Rajasthan.
 The northern part of the district consists generally of elevated plateaus, while the eastern part has vast stretches of fertile plains.
 The southern part is covered with rocks, hills and dense forest.
-There are two important passages in the Aravali ranges viz.
+There are two important passages in the Aravalli ranges viz.
 Desuri Nal and Saoke which serves as a link between Udaipur and Jodhpur District.

+Udaipur Lake System

 The lakes of the city being interconnected form a lake system which supports and sustains the groundwater recharge, water availability for drinking, agriculture, industries and is a source of employment through tourism.
 The lake system has three main lakes in its upper catchment area, six lakes within its municipal boundary and one lake in the downstream.
 The Udaipur lake system, arising out of the river Berach (Banas Basin) and its tributaries, is an integral component of the upper Berach basin.
 The upper Berach basin is a part of the Gangetic river system, wherein the river Berach meets river Ganga through the rivers Banas, Chambal and Yamuna.

 The Udaipur Lake System can be divided into the following categories: